Concentrated sets and the Hurewicz property: Introduction

 \bdfn Let $\kappa$ be an infinite cardinal number.
 A set of reals $X$ is \emph{$\kappa$-concentrated on a set} $D\sub X$, if $\card{X}\geq\kappa$ and for each open set $U$ containing $D$, we have $|X\sm U|<\kappa$.
 A set is \emph{$\kappa$-concentrated} if it is concentrated on its countable subset. \edfn

 These kinds of sets play a crucial role in considering combinatorial covering properties.
 In ZFC there is a $\fd$-concentrated set~\cite[Lemma~17]{Ideals} and each such a set is Menger~\cite[Corollary~1.14]{MHP}.
-Also each $\cov(\cM)$-concentrated set is Rothberger but the existence of such a set is independent from ZFC.
-In the case of the Hurewicz property it is independent from ZFC, that each $\fb$-concentrated set is Hurewicz: On the one hand, assuming that $\fb=\fd$, there is a $\fb$-concentrated set which is not Hurewicz~\cite{sfh}; On the other hand, in the Miller model, each $\fb$-concentrated set is Hurewicz (\cite[Theorem~15]{Sch96}, \cite[Theorem~3.1]{semtrich}).
+Also each $\cov(\cM)$-concentrated set is Rothberger but the existence of such a set is independent of ZFC.
+In the case of the Hurewicz property it is independent of ZFC, whether each $\fb$-concentrated set is Hurewicz; on the one hand, assuming that $\fb=\fd$, there is a $\fb$-concentrated set which is not Hurewicz~\cite{sfh}.
+On the other hand, in the Miller model, each $\fb$-concentrated set is Hurewicz (\cite[Theorem~15]{Sch96}, \cite[Theorem~3.1]{semtrich}).

 Let $\PN$ be the power set of the set of natural numbers $\w$.
 We identify each element of $\PN$ with its characteristic function, an element of $\Cantor$ and in that way introduce a topology in $\PN$.
 Let $\PN=\roth\cup\Fin$, where $\roth$ is the family of all infinite subsets of $\w$ and $\Fin$ is the family of all finite subsets of $\w$.
 Identifying each element of $\roth$ with increasing enumeration of its elements, we can view $\roth$ as a subset of the Baire space $\NN$.
 The topologies in $\roth$ inherited from $\PN$ and $\NN$ are identical.
-We refer to the elements of $\roth$ as sets or functions, depending on contexts.
+We refer to the elements of $\roth$ as sets or functions, depending on the contexts.
 For practical reasons we mainly work with subspaces of $\PN$.

-An example of a Hurewicz $\fb$-concnetrated set is a set based on a so called $\fb$-scale: a set $X=\sset{x_\alpha}{\alpha<\fb}\sub\roth$ is a \emph{$\fb$-scale}, if it is unbounded and for all $\alpha<\beta<\fb$, we have $x_\alpha\les x_\beta$.
+An example of a Hurewicz $\fb$-concentrated set is a set based on a so-called $\fb$-scale: a set $X=\sset{x_\alpha}{\alpha<\fb}\sub\roth$ is a \emph{$\fb$-scale} if it is unbounded and for all $\alpha<\beta<\fb$, we have $x_\alpha\les x_\beta$.
 A $\fb$-scale exists in ZFC.
 If $X\sub\roth$ is a $\fb$-scale, then the set $X\cup\Fin$ is $\fb$-concentrated on $\Fin$ and it is Hurewicz~\cite{BaSh01}, which is a set constructed by Bartoszy\'{n}ski--Shelah, mentioned above.
 In fact such a set is even \emph{productively Hurewicz}~\cite[Theorem~6.5]{SPMProd}, i.e., for each Hurewicz set $Y$, the product space $(X\cup\Fin)\x Y$ is Hurewicz.